aortic dissection

 • Chest trauma: Traumatic chest injuries can weaken the aorta wall

-• Polycystic kidney diseases (PKD): Having PKD creates a higher risk of heart and aorta damage
+• Polycystic kidney disease (PKD): Having PKD creates a higher risk of heart and aorta damage

 NEXUS Aortic Arch Clinical Trial